-- Relevant experience with result-based management evaluation methodologies (10); - Experience applying SMART indicators and reconstructing or validating baseline scenarios (10); - Competence in adaptive management, as applied to Biodiversity (10); - Experience in evaluating projects (15); - Experience working in Djibouti and East Africa, in general (5); - Experience in relevant technical areas for at least 10 years (10); - Demonstrated understanding of issues related to gender and Biodiversity; experience in gender sensitive evaluation and analysis (10). - Excellent communication skills; - Demonstrable analytical skills (5); - Project evaluation/review experiences within United Nations system will be considered an asset (5).
+- Relevant experience with result-based management evaluation methodologies; - Experience applying SMART indicators and reconstructing or validating baseline scenarios; - Competence in adaptive management, as applied to Chemicals and Waste focal area; - Experience in evaluating of at least 2 projects; - Minimum 10 years of proven professional experience in the area of Chemicals and Waste management; - Previous working experience of projects evaluation in Belarus; - Demonstrated understanding of issues related to gender and Chemical and waste GEF Focal Area; - Experience in gender sensitive evaluation and/or analysis. - Excellent communication skills; - Demonstrable analytical skills confirmed by at least 2 examples of reports; - Project evaluation/review experiences within United Nations system will be considered as an asset. - Experience with implementing evaluations remotely will be considered as an asset.